 In the Beginning ...

-Tunbridge Wells Wargames Society was formed at the end of the 1960's by our Founder and Life President George Gush, meeting in the wargaming room at his home in Tunbridge Wells.
+Tunbridge Wells Wargames Society was formed at the end of the 1960's by our Founder and Life President George Gush, on the left in the middle photo below.
+We meet in the wargaming room at his home in Tunbridge Wells.
 Many of our current members joined in the early years of the Society and have, with occasional absences due to work commitments, been members throughout that time.
 The Society has maintained a steady and healthy Membership and regularly attracts new members in all age groups.

 As the number of members outgrew the space we moved over the years via various locations in the area to our current venue in Speldhurst Village Hall.